-At June 30, 2019, GEMS had intergovernmental receivable in the amount of \$50,518 for monies for Foundation FTE audit, and other federal grants due, but not received by year end.
+At June 30, 2020, GEMS had intergovernmental receivable in the amount of \$43,922 for monies for federal grants due, but not received by year end.
 The intergovernmental receivable is collectable in the next operating cycle.
-The School had an additional \$614,686 in accounts receivable due at June 30, 2019, due to an overpayment of calculated management fees resulting from the management company paying more expenses onbehalf of GEMS.
+The School had \$520,722 in accounts receivable due at June 30, 2020, due to an overpayment of calculated management fees resulting from the management company paying more expenses on-behalf of GEMS.